trebleshot/android/README.md

-<h1>TrebleShot The File Sharer</h1>
-TrebleShot is an superior file-sending application
+<h1>TrebleShot is File-Sending Application</h1>
+With this application application you can send files over the nearby connections like Wi-Fi or Ethernet

+Supports Android 4+
+Uses low ram
+Always ready
+Secure